auth0/wordpress/README.md

 composer require symfony/http-client nyholm/psr7 auth0/wordpress:^5.0
 ```

-> **Note**  When installing with Composer, you will also need to install [PSR-18](https://packagist.org/providers/psr/http-client-implementation) and [PSR-17](https://packagist.org/providers/psr/http-factory-implementation) compatible suppoty libraries.
+> **Note**  When installing with Composer, you will also need to install [PSR-18](https://packagist.org/providers/psr/http-client-implementation) and [PSR-17](https://packagist.org/providers/psr/http-factory-implementation) compatible support libraries.
 The above command includes some well known defaults, but any libraries compatible with those PSRs will work.

 <!-- // Disabled while we complete this distribution configuration